weltwinkel/.b/README.md

 devices.push( new device({alias : "Device 2", status : "warning"}) ); // create device and add it to array
 ```

 now these devices will be displayed on a site.
-Some attributes such as "status" are known to be variabel and change overtime.
+Some attributes such as "status" are known to be variabel and change over time.
 Other attributes such as "alias" remain unchanged.
-When displaying the devices the variable attributes of the model can be bound to the renders HTML
+When displaying the devices the variable attributes of the model can be bound to the HTML elements
 so that the HTML can be updated any time the model changes.

-Let's use jQuery to render both devices:
+Let's use jQuery to render both devices, this is accomplished using a tiny jQuery plugin .b():

 ```
 devices.forEach(function(device){